ninjaaron/replacing-bash-scripting-with-python/README.rst

   strange, and so many other languages supply better string manipulating tools.
 If you're doing batch file renaming, ``pathlib`` provides a much saner interface, in my opinion.
-- Dealing with files or process output in a loop is not a great idea.
+- Dealing with process output in a loop is not a great idea.
 If you HAVE to do it, the only right way is with ``while IFS= read -r line``.
   Don't listen to anyone who tells you differently, ever.
 Always try to refactor this case as a one-liner with AWK or Perl, or write a script in another language to process the data and call it from Bash.
 If you have a loop like this, and you are starting any processes inside the loop, you will have major performance problems.
 This will eventually lead to refactoring with Bash built-ins.
 In the final stages, it results in madness and suicide.
 - Bash functions, while occasionally useful, can be a sign of trouble.
   All the variables are global by default.
 It also means there is enough complexity that you can't do it with a completely linear control flow.